Fine Motor Control: Water Drop Play

 Step 2: Let your child chose a colour and mix it with the water.
 You can even explore and let your child choose two colours and mix them together.

-Step 3: Using the water dropper, your child can suction the water and then carefully drop the right amount to fill each suction cup of the bath mat.
+Step 3: Using the water dropper, your child can suction the water and then carefully drop the right amount to fill each suction cup of the math mat.

 If you don’t have a water dropper, you can use a syringe to suction the water.